christhekeele/capistrano3-unicorn/README.md

     Set the RACK_ENV.
 Defaults to deployment unless the RAILS_ENV is development.
 Valid options are "development", "deployment", or "none".
 See the [RACK ENVIRONMENT](http://unicorn.bogomips.org/unicorn_1.html) section of the unicorn documentation for more information.

-- `:unicorn_bundle_gemfile`

-    Sets the BUNDLE_GEMFILE so that unicorn will point at the new Gemfile after unicorn:restart.
-Defaults to `current/Gemfile`.

 ### Setup

 Add the library to your `Gemfile`: